a16z/helios/README.md

 `--fallback` or `-f` sets the checkpoint fallback url (a string).
 This is only used if the checkpoint provided by the `--checkpoint` flag is too outdated for Helios to use to sync.
 If none is provided and the `--load-external-fallback` flag is not set, Helios will error.
-For example, you can specify the fallback like so: `helios --fallback "https://sync-mainnet.beaconcha.in"` (or using shorthand like so: `helios -f "https://sync-mainnet.beaconcha.in"`)
+For example, you can specify the fallback as follows: `helios --fallback "https://sync-mainnet.beaconcha.in"` (or using shorthand as follows: `helios -f "https://sync-mainnet.beaconcha.in"`)

 `--load-external-fallback` or `-l` enables weak subjectivity checkpoint fallback (no value needed).
 For example, say you set a checkpoint value that is too outdated and Helios cannot sync to it.